 Toxic pollutant monitoring requirements include 24-hour composite sample collections for the analysis of copper, lead, mercury, nickel, silver, chromium, and zinc.
 Metals and cyanide measurements are required twice-weekly at both plants.
-During 2011, EMDA staff collected all permit-required 24-hour composite samples of the waste streams at the two treatment facilities.
+During 2012, EMDA staff collected all permit-required 24-hour composite samples of the waste streams at the two treatment facilities.

 Field's Point influent samples are collected at the single interceptor that feeds the facility, after bar screening and prior to the grit removal tanks.
-At Bucklin Point, influent composite samples are collected from both interceptors, the Blackstone Valley Interceptor (BVI) and the East Providence Interceptor (EPI), that bring wastewater to the plant.
+At Bucklin Point, influent composite samples are collected from both interceptors, the Blackstone Valley (BVI) and East Providence (EPI) interceptors, that bring wastewater to the plant.
 Previously, collections from BVI and EPI were made on a flow-paced schedule and analyzed independently, with the independent analytical results combined based on the flow percentages for the sample collection period after chemical analysis.
-The EMDA Section conducted a study during 2005 to determine whether combining these separate collections prior to analysis would improve accuracy of the analytical results.
+EMDA Section conducted a study during 2005 to determine whether combining these separate collections prior to analysis would improve accuracy of the analytical results.
 A substantial number of metals samples collected from EPI are below the detection limit of the NBC Laboratory instrumentation.
 This is due to both low flow and the small number of industrial users in this portion of the Bucklin Point service district.
 The flow proportioned combination of the samples prior to analysis was investigated to determine whether the resultant sample would provide a more accurate influent concentration.
 Results from this study indicated that, for samples above the detection limits, there is no significant difference between the two methods.
 For samples that were routinely below the method detection limits, the combination of the samples improved the accuracy of analytical results.
 By providing more representative influent data, evaluation of plant performance at the Bucklin Point facility is more accurate, and the improved results can, in turn, be used to more easily fine tune processes within the wastewater treatment facility.
-The improved influent interceptor sampling change took effect for both metals and cyanide on September 26, 2005.

-Twice-weekly influent cyanide samples are collected at the two Bucklin Point interceptor locations and are composites of nine separate grab samples at each location.
-These samples are mixed flow proportionally in the same way as the metals and conventional pollutant composite collections.
+Twice-weekly influent cyanide samples are collected from the two Bucklin Point interceptor locations and are composites of nine separate grab samples at each location.
+These samples are combined flow proportionally in the same way as the metals and conventional pollutant composite collections.

 Final effluent sample collections at both facilities are downstream of all treatment processes.
 Composite effluent samples are analyzed by the Laboratory for conventional pollutants and metals including copper, lead, mercury, nickel, silver, and zinc, as well as nutrients.
 The nutrients analyzed are nitrite, nitrate, ammonia, and total phosphorus.
 Nitrate is determined by difference from a combined nitrite/nitrate measurement and a nitrite measurement.
-In 2004 the NBC purchased a state-of-the-art nutrient auto-analyzer to process treatment plant samples.
-A second instrument was acquired in September 2005 to process salt water samples.
-These instruments show improved analysis efficiency for nutrient measurements, and analytical results from this equipment continue to produce better precision and accuracy than previous analyses.
+The Laboratory has two state-of-the-art nutrient auto-analyzers, one to process treatment plant samples and one to process salt water samples.
+These instruments have improved analysis efficiency for nutrient measurements, and analytical results from this equipment continue to produce better precision and accuracy than previous analyses.